 Some of the foreign banks here include Barclays Bank PLC., Citibank N.A. – Pakistan Operations, Deutsche Bank AG, Dubai Islamic Bank (Pakistan) Limited, Standard Chartered Bank Limited, Industrial and Commercial Bank of China Limited among others.

-Sending money to Pakistan is much easier because of government and private sector support.
+Because of government and private sector support, money transfer to Pakistan is much easier.
 On realising the importance of remittances in the economy, the government has been rolling out initiatives and incentives to encourage the Pakistani diaspora to send money home.

 If you want to send money to your loved ones in Pakistan, you will need to have the following information.

-However, some providers and source country regulations may require additional information to allow you to send money home.
+However, some providers and source country regulations may require additional information to allow you to send money to Pakistan.

 Pakistanis abroad send home approximately $2 billion per month.
 Most of it ends up in household expenditures with some left for savings and investment.
 The following are some of the common reasons for Pakistanis to send money to their loved ones back at home.